Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 These Maki Rolls are add a nice bit of variety to the meal.

-We are nearing the end of the omakase experience and so the chef decides to spice things up!
+We are nearing the end of this affordable Bangkok Omakase and so the chef decides to spice things up!
 These Maki rolls are filled with… Honestly, I don’t remember… I definitely know that these are a pickled vegetable, Burdock Root I believe.

 Anyway, Maki Rolls!
-A nice breakaway from the past Nigiri style sushi.
-Despite being picked these have an immense sweetness to them almost like candy, not so much that it feels like you’re taking in a spoonful of sugar mind you.
+A nice breakaway from the past Nigiri style sushi that we’ve been having.
+Despite being pickled these have an immense sweetness to them almost like candy, not so much that it feels like you’re taking in a spoonful of sugar mind you.

-I don’t really have much to say about this one, they were pretty average to me actually.
+I don’t really have much to say about this dish, they were pretty average to me compared to the other standout pieces in this Bangkok Omakase experience.

 Course 10: Dessert Pudding with White Strawberry and Syrup